Approximation data by exponential function on Python

 It is worth noting that you can get a sufficiently large value of the approximation error if your input data character obeys some other dependence that is different from the exponential one.
 In this case, the graph is divided into separate sections and you can try to approximate each section with its exponent.
 Or select another approximation function, for example, a polynomial.

 Concluding this article about data approximation using an exponential function, let’s note that now there are very good and effective tools for solving such an important problem.
 Using Python language and libraries like numpy and scipy, you can simply work wonders in data science, as shown in this task.
 The potential of approximation using an exponential function in the first approximation makes it possible to make predictions for a certain type of task in the economy, natural phenomena and in the social sphere.
+We clearly explained how to calculate the exponential function in Python and described methods of its approximation.

-Our data science specialists are very well trained in solving non-standard problems.
+Our data science specialists are very well-trained in solving non-standard problems.
 Svitla Systems works with complex projects and has vast experience.
 We know how to satisfy customer requests, coordinate project requirements in agile mode, and maintain efficient communication.

 Let's meet Svitla